I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcorehelper-createinstanceofmsxmlobject.md

 <p>The parameters in this method map directly to those of the <b>CoCreateInstance</b> function (which is described in the Windows SDK documentation).
 Note that installing a Windows Vista driver on a machine that runs a previous version of Windows does not cause MSXML 6.0 to be installed.
 The actual DLL is included with the driver-dependent DLLs and is loaded from the driver directory.
 It is not registered on the system.
 Plug-ins that use this method should create only MSXML objects.</p>

-<p><b>IPrintCoreHelper::CreateInstanceOfMSXMLObject</b> enables a plug-in to use MSXML objects safely even when it runs on down-level client machines (that is, client machines that run Windows Server 2003, Windows XP, or Windows 2000). </p>

-<p>The parameters in this method map directly to those of the <b>CoCreateInstance</b> function (which is described in the Windows SDK documentation).
-Note that installing a Windows Vista driver on a machine that runs a previous version of Windows does not cause MSXML 6.0 to be installed.
-The actual DLL is included with the driver-dependent DLLs and is loaded from the driver directory.
-It is not registered on the system.
-Plug-ins that use this method should create only MSXML objects.</p>

 ## -requirements
 <table>
 <tr>